Indian Creek Trail For Dirt Biking

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Indian Creek Trail is the 19th most popular dirt bike trail of all 93 dirt biking rides in Colorado.
+Overall, Indian Creek Trail is the 25th most popular dirt bike trail of all 90 dirt biking rides in Colorado.
+Several of the better dirt bike trails are nearby Indian Creek Trail including Pole Creek Trail and Pueblo Motorsports Park.